 Post college, Slattery and college roommate, Robert Wolfe bought the Cincinnati Valpak® franchise, and in time expanded their territory to become the largest independent Valpak franchise operation in the country.
 Slattery and Wolfe founded franchisor Reach® Magazine in 1983.
 Later, Wolfe sold his stake to Slattery to pursue other interests.
-On March 21, 2017, Slattery sold Reach Magazine to Valassis, a leader in intelligent media delivery.
+On March 21, 2017, Slattery sold Reach Magazine to Vericast, a leader in intelligent media delivery.

-Slattery worked with his brother, Kevin, to open the The Growler Stop®, and recently partnered with Lykins Energy Solutions, creating a Marathon-branded station, connected to WagsPark®, which includes a full service bar and craft beer Growler “filling station,” with 22 taps featuring an ever-changing selection of the best in local and regional craft beers.
+Slattery worked with his brother, Kevin, to open the The GrowlerStop®, and recently partnered with Lykins Energy Solutions, creating a Marathon-branded station, which includes a full service bar and craft beer Growler “filling station,” with 22 taps featuring an ever-changing selection of the best in local and regional craft beers.
 The GrowlerStop is part of several parcels of connected land that total over 6 acres.
 The development team continues to research and travel the country vetting several different commercial and residential concepts.
 They look forward to creating a future mixed-use development as the “Gateway to Newtown.”

 His professional sports marketing and charitable experience led Slattery to create Buzz Eventz, LLC, which brought the return of the AVP (Association of Volleyball Professionals) to the Greater Cincinnati area.
 The 2005 AVP Nissan Series, and 2006, 2007, 2008 and 2009 AVP Crocs Tour Series, were all held at the Lindner Family Tennis Center in Mason, Ohio.
-In 2012, with the revitalization of the AVP by Donald Sun, Slattery, Buzz Eventz and 3CDC brought the AVP Cincy Open to Washington Park in Downtown Cincinnati, featuring the best domestic volleyball field, including seven Olympians (article: Back on the Beach).
+In 2012, with the revitalization of the AVP by Donald Sun, Slattery, Buzz Eventz and 3CDC brought the AVP Cincy Open to Washington Park in Downtown Cincinnati, featuring the best domestic volleyball field, including seven Olympians.
 In 2013, 2014, & 2015 the AVP Cincy Open shifted back to the Lindner Family Tennis Center in Mason, OH.
 In May 2016, Buzz Eventz’s decade of success culminated with the AVP FIVB Cincinnati Open, as the only domestic qualifier leading up to the 2016 Olympics in Rio, broadcast nationally on NBC and internationally via FIVB.

 In June of 2009, Buzz Eventz expanded their event marketing beyond the sports arena to the bridal industry with the partnership of Cincinnati Wedding Showcase.
 CWS is a once-a-year event that introduces brides-to-be to an elite group of regional wedding vendors and is a welcome addition to the Buzz Eventz family.
 Throughout 2015-2018 Buzz Eventz has co-promoted a series of events with 50 West, including the annual end of summer beer festival Fifty Fest, and its amateur boxing and beer tasting night, dubbed “Punch Out.”
 Both events are a collaboration with many of the breweries representing the Greater Cincinnati Craft Beer scene.